-- Loosen the locknuts at the upper ends of the throttle cables, and screw both throttle cable adjusters completely so as to give the throttle grip plenty of play. - Turn the decelerator cable adjuster until there is no play when the throttle grip is completely closed.
-Tighten the locknut.
+- Loosen the locknuts at the upper end of the throttle cables. - Turn both throttle cable adjuster to give the throttle grip plenty of play. - Turn the decelerator cable adjuster until there is no play when the throttle grip is completely closed. - Tighten the locknut. - Turn the accelerator cable adjuster until of 2 ~ 3 mm (0.08 ~ 0.12 in.) of throttle grip play is obtained. - Tighten the locknut.

-- A. Accelerator Cable
+- A. Locknuts

-- B. Decelerator Cable
+- B. Decelerator Cable Adjuster

-- C. Adjusters
+- C. Accelerator Cable Adjuster

-- D. Locknuts

-- Turn the accelerator cable adjuster until 2 ~ 3 mm (0.08 ~ 0.12 in.) of throttle grip play is obtained.
-Tighten the locknut.

-- If the throttle cables cannot be adjusted with the adjuster at the upper end of the throttle cable, further adjustment of the throttle cables should

-- be done by an authorized Kawasaki dealer. - With the engine idling, turn the handlebars to each side.
+- With the engine idling, turn the handlebars to each side.
 If handlebars movement changes the idle speed, the throttle cables may be improperly adjusted or incorrectly routed, or they may be damaged.
-Be sure to correct any of these conditions before riding.
+Be sure to correct any of these conditions before idling.